balderdashy/sails-docs/configuration.md

 	layout: true
 };
 ```
-_**viewEngine:**_ \<string\>  (Optional) This is the view engine that will be used to parse the view files.
+_**viewEngine:**_ \<STRING\>  (Optional) This is the view engine that will be used to parse the view files.

-_**layout:**_ \<bool or string\>  (Optional) This is a special value.
+_**layout:**_ \<BOOL or STRING\>  (Optional) This is a special value.
 It can either be true or false.
 If false, it will not use a layout for views.
 If true, it will assume that the default file to use is _/views/layout.ejs_ and will use it.
 If you pass it a string instead, it will use the file at the string that you passed it.

 If you plan to use a viewEngine other than the default, you must verify that it is available to Sails.js.